 Local highlights include the Ace Hotel, Armory Arts Week (c/o SPRING/BREAK Art Show, (un)Scene Art Show), Brooklyn Historical Society, Julian Schnabel’s Casa del Popolo, Center for Performance Research, Governors Island, Gowanus Art + Production, HERE Arts Center, La MaMa, The Flea, and Moynihan Station, to name a few.
 She and her work have been featured in The Creators Project, as well as in Cultured Magazine, Dance Magazine, Refinery29, and The Village Voice.
 Acclaimed dance critic Deborah Jowitt has commended Russo for her “dramatically eloquent athleticism”.

-As an educator, Russo is a faculty member at New York University’s Tisch School of the Arts.
-There, she teaches a range of lecture and studio-based courses in the Open Arts Division for both undergraduate and graduate students.
+As an educator, Russo is a faculty member at New York University’s Tisch School of the Arts and CUNY Queens College.
+There, she teaches a range of lecture and studio-based courses for both undergraduate and graduate students.
 Her courseload includes dance history, dance politics and theory, choreography, and choreography for site-specific to immersive dance theater.
 Previously, she served on the faculty at Hollins University and the American College Dance Association, as well as guest faculty at the University of Wisconsin–Madison.
 Additional university commissions include Florida State College at Jacksonville, Marymount Manhattan College m(mix), Mercyhurst University, Middlebury College, and Universidad de las Américas in Mexico.
 She has taught numerous workshops at international institutions and festivals across Europe, Scandinavia, and North and Central Americas.

 Russo holds a BFA in Dance and a BA in Anthropology from New York University’s Tisch School of the Arts and an MFA in Dance from Hollins University/American Dance Festival where she attended on fellowship.
 Outside of her own creative endeavors, she performs with The Metropolitan Opera.